Rapptz/discord.py/docs/api.rst

 .. function:: on_connect()

     Called when the client has successfully connected to Discord.
-This is not the same as the client being fully prepared, see :func:`on_ready` for that.
+This is not the same as the client being fully prepared, see :func:` ` for that.

     The warnings on :func:`on_ready` also apply.